Information for BIA inspectors

 Specific duties of inspectors [subsection 120(3)]

-In addition to performing the functions conferred on them by the Act, the inspectors must:
+In addition to performing the other functions conferred on them by the Act, the inspectors must:

 - verify the bank balance of the estate;